jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 destroy!(ctx)
 ```

-This is probably looking pretty alien at this point - don't worry, we will work through it slowly.
+This is probably looking pretty alien at this point - do not worry, we will work through it slowly.
 Starting from the beginning:

 ```
 using CUDAdrv, Test